 Introduction From a data access perspective, JPA supports two major types of identifiers: assigned generated The assigned identifiers must be manually set on every given entity prior to being persisted.
 For this reason, assigned identifiers are suitable for natural keys.
 For synthetic Primary Keys, we need to use a generated entity identifier, which is supported by JPA through the use of the @GeneratedValue annotation.
 There are four types of generated identifier strategies which are defined by the GenerationType enumeration: AUTO IDENTITY SEQUENCE TABLE The AUTO identifier generator strategy chooses one of the… Read More

-Introduction As previously explained, using the JPA entity business key for equals and hashCode is always best choice.
-However, not all entities feature a unique business key, so we need to use another database column that is also unique, as the primary key.
+Introduction As previously explained, using the JPA entity business key for equals and hashCode is always the best choice.
+However, not all entities feature a unique business key, so we need to use another database column that is also unique as the primary key.
 But using the entity identifier for equality is very challenging, and this post is going to show you how you can use it without issues.